MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsdroid.md

 String encodedUserInput = droidMagic(userInput, shift);
 ```

-It seems to be getting a key to 'shift' by which makes me think its a Caeser Cipher.
+It seems to be getting a key to 'shift' by which makes me think it's a Caesar Cipher.
 I use [Dcode.fr](https://dcode.fr/) to check.

-The Cipher Identifier thinks its a ROT Cipher, I decrypt it with a brute force and get the flag.
+The Cipher Identifier thinks it's a ROT Cipher, I decrypt it with a brute force and get the flag.

 ![droiddcode.png](images/25-knight/droiddcode.png)